ieeebitmesra/IEEE-LEAD-4.0/README.md

 You can look at the final structure of repository from a [repository of previous editions of LEAD](https://github.com/ieeebitmesra/IEEE-LEAD-3.0).

+NOTE: In the README.md file of your project, ensure to include either link to the hosted website or a video demo of your website.

 ## Submitting your Projects

 Before you get started, these are the steps that you need to follow only ONCE at the begining: